- Brand name

 Do not take this medicine whilst pregnant until you and your doctor have discussed the risks and benefits involved.

 - You are currently breastfeeding or you plan to breastfeed.

-- You are planning to have surgery or an anaesthetic or any medical tests or treatments.
+- You are planning to have surgery or any medical tests or treatments.

 - You are currently receiving or are planning to receive dental treatment.